Doing AI Differently

 AI systems better aligned with societal values and ethical considerations

-The Initiative is led by The Alan Turing Institute, University of Edinburgh and the UK’s Arts & Humanities Research Council (AHRC-UKRI) with partner institutions in the UK and North America.
+The Doing AI Differently initiative is led by The Alan Turing Institute, University of Edinburgh and the UK’s Arts & Humanities Research Council (AHRC-UKRI), in collaboration with international partners.

 The Urgent Need for this Work